willschrepf/presidential_heights/README.md

 # presidential_heights
-Statistical analysis of how height factors into presidential elections
+Statistical analysis the folk wisdom that height factors into presidential elections